 Sulgrave Manor Trust is an independent charity with 2 legal objectives

-In 1914 some of the most influential people of the day funded the purchase and restoration of the home of George Washington’s English ancestors.
+As part of the centenary commemorations for the Treaty of Ghent, which established peace between Britain and the United States of America after the War of 1812, some of the most influential people on both sides of the Atlantic funded the restoration of Sulgrave Manor, the home of George Washington’s English ancestors.